 NHM’s marine collections illuminate the shape of life in deep water.

 The deepest parts of our planet are a world unto themselves, and technological marvels like filmmaker and explorer James Cameron’s DEEPSEA CHALLENGER submersible make visiting that world possible.
-On December 12, Pressure: James Cameron Into the Abyss will invite Museum visitors to plunge into the story behind this incredible submersible.
-Before the exhibition touches ground, we invite you to explore some of the vast and diverse marine biology collections made possible by deep-sea voyages.
+Pressure: James Cameron Into the Abyss has moved on to new adventures and is no longer at NHM.
+We invite you to explore some of the vast and diverse marine biology collections made possible by deep-sea voyages.

 Whales are the giants of animal divers, and Cuvier’s beaked whale is the champion, regularly reaching depths of nearly 3,000 meters to hunt, using incredible adaptations.
 “With few exceptions, dolphins, whales, and pinnipeds, have bones that are osteoporotic, which is an adaptation related to deep diving," says Dr. Jorge Velez-Juarbe, vertebrate paleontologist and Associate Curator of Marine Mammals at the Natural History Museum of Los Angeles County.
 "After a certain depth (between 40-150 meters), the lungs collapse in these deeper diving marine mammals as an adaptation to avoid 'the bends', so having a lighter skeleton is advantageous as they still need to find their way back to the surface.”
 Collection specimens provide vital information for understanding these incredible divers–and how they evolved to reach the deep.
 "By carefully studying the bones of marine mammals you can have an idea of their diving behaviors."